HristosC/rail_project/README.md

-This API is used to create users and these users can create to-do lists.
+This RESTful API is used to create users and these users can create to-do lists.